 Unfortunately you may experience some disruption to normal service at this time but your support and cooperation is greatly appreciated.

 Yes, we remain open.
 BUT we ask that you DO NOT attend the surgery unless you have been advised to do so by a member of our team.
 Appointments are being done via telephone and when helpful GPs and Practice Nurses can use video consulting.

-When you request a GP or Practice Nurse call back we cannot specify which doctor or nurse will ring you or give an exact time due to workload demands but will specify which day the call will take please.
+When you request a GP or Practice Nurse telephone appointment, we cannot specify which doctor or nurse will ring you or give an exact time due to workload demands but will specify which day the call will take place.
 Please help us by ensuring we have your up-to-date telephone number and keep your phone to hand to take the call.